Sreevishnu25/Web-Scraping/README.md

 # Web-Scraping

-This is code can able to scrap the supreme court judgement website It wil display the case registered on a particular date
+This is code can able to scrap the supreme court judgement website.
+It wil display the case registered on a particular date